TW-ASMP/TWDM/2-Classification_Trees/32_discrete_activity_classification.md

 ### Footnotes
 [^1]: more will be added before the final implementation.
-[^2]: the physical modification of a building or a structure may result in the creation and removal of a space, hence it is singled out.
+[^2]: the physical modification of a building or a structure may result in the creation and removal of a physical-location, hence it is singled out.
 [^3]: the process by which a asset's ownership is transferred from a capital project to Toronto Water.